CoffeeStraw/PyonFX/docs/tutorials/2-intermediate/01-variations.md

 ## Conclusion

-Outstanding work! :tada: You've transformed your basic karaoke system into a varied effect system.
+Excellent work.
+You've transformed your basic karaoke system into a sophisticated variation system.
 You've learned to leverage PyonFX's advanced features like actor-based theming, inline effect detection, and color preservation utilities.

 In the next tutorial, we'll explore one of the PyonFX most powerful classes: the `Shape` class.